Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 What was your experience on the ibrutinib?

-I was taking the standard dose, three pills a day, which is 480 or 420 milligrams.
+I was taking the standard dose: 3 pills a day, which is 480 or 420 milligrams.
 In the evening I took them.
 At first, my joints swelled up.
 My knuckles and my hands swelled up, and my feet.
-I got joint pain, just random bruising.
+I got joint pain and just random bruising.
 I had gotten some rashes and some spots that went away.

 Some of my hair fell out, grew back in a halo, and then my fingernails basically started to kind of disintegrate.
 My nail beds started bleeding, and the tips of my fingers started cracking, as well as my feet.
 That drug affects the cancer cells, but it also affects other cells in your body.
 I was having a hard time with that.